Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. image:: /images/guide/app_commands/input_a_valid_integer.png
     :width: 300

-Additionally, since both of these parameters are required, trying to skip one will result in this message in red:
+Additionally, since both of these parameters are required, trying to skip one will result with:

 .. image:: /images/guide/app_commands/this_option_is_required.png
     :width: 300